 This is a type of needle biopsy to look for cancer cells in the prostate.
-Your doctor takes a series of small tissue samples from the prostate to examine under a microscope.
+Your doctor takes a series of small tissue samples from the prostate to examine under the microscope.

-You have the biopsy through your back passage (rectum) using a transrectal ultrasound scanner.
+You have the biopsy through your back passage (rectum) using an ultrasound probe.

-Your nurse will ask you to sign a consent form once they have given you information about the procedure.
+Your doctor or nurse will ask you to sign a consent form once they have given you information about the test.

 You can't have a TRUS biopsy if you have a urine infection.
-Some hospitals might get you to do a test before you have the procedure.
-Or just check with you that there's no pain when you wee.
+Some hospitals might ask you to do a urine test to confirm.

-You take antibiotics to stop infection developing after the biopsy.
-You have a dose of antibiotics before the biopsy, and then for a couple of days afterwards.
+You take antibiotics to stop an infection from developing after the biopsy.
+Your doctor will explain when you need to take the antibiotics and for how long.
+This is usually for a couple of days afterwards.

 Eating and drinking and medicines

 Take your usual medicines as normal, unless your doctor tells you otherwise.
-But if you take warfarin to thin your blood you should stop this before you have your biopsy.
-Your doctor will tell you when you need to stop taking it.
+You need to stop taking drugs that thin your blood such as warfarin for a few days before your biopsy.
+Your doctor will tell you when you need to stop taking them.
+This is usually for 5 days before.

 During the biopsy

-First, you lie down on your left side.
+You lie down on the scan table.
+They usually ask you to lie on your left side with your knees pulled up towards your chest.
 Your specialist injects local anaesthetic into your back passage (rectum), to numb the area.

 The doctor puts an ultrasound probe into your rectum to examine your prostate.
 To get the samples of prostate tissue, they push the fine needle along the ultrasound probe and into the prostate gland.

 After the test, you have a rest and a drink.
+The team monitors you for at least 30 minutes afterwards.
 You can then go home.
-The team monitors you for at least 30 minutes afterwards.
-It is very important to drink a lot of fluids for the next 24 hours.
+It’s important to drink a lot of fluids for the next 24 hours.

-Transperineal biopsies are safe tests but there are some possible side effects.
-Side effects might include:
+TRUS and guided biopsies are safe tests but there are some possible risks.
+These might include:

 - a high temperature